 You’ve Probably Been Phished

-When trying to explain what phishing is to someone who has no idea about it, we typically start with the namesake.
+When trying to explain what phishing scams are to someone who has no idea about it, we typically start with the namesake.
 Phishing is the same as fishing.
 A hacker will bait a hook and users will bite on it.
 It’s that simple.
-Instead of worms or minnows, a phishing attempt needs some bait that will fool an unsuspecting computer user into providing information that will allow a hacker to access secured networks and steal or corrupt data.
+Instead of worms or minnows, a cyber attack like a phishing attempt needs some bait that will fool an unsuspecting computer user into providing sensitive information that will allow a hacker to access secured networks and steal or corrupt data.

 Phishing is More Prevalent Than Ever

 Phishing has been an issue for quite a while, but the COVID-19 pandemic and the corresponding jump in remote work provided the perfect opportunity for these scammers to operate.
 In 2020, 75% of worldwide organizations were targeted by cyber attacks, while 74% of US businesses fell prey to cyber attacks in some way.
 Increased use of social media has also made users easy prey to cyber criminals.